x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

         ]
     }

-The packaging field tells us that, out of the 6 dimensions, 4 have the same value for the 2 series and are therefore attached to the data set level.
+The structure.dimensions field tells us that, out of the 6 dimensions, 4 have the same value for the 2 series and are therefore attached to the data set level.

 We see that, for the first series, we get the value 0:

     "dimensions": [0]

-From the packaging information, we know that CURRENCY is the series dimension.
+From the structure information, we know that CURRENCY is the series dimension.

     "seriesDimensions": [
         {